top of page

 For example, you might be asked to go to an electronics shop and ask about a specific range of products.
 The salesperson would be expected to steer you toward a product by asking you specific questions to match your needs to a product.
 You would then report whether the staff member asked the right questions and came back with the expected result.

-Depending on the task, you will generally earn around £15 to £20 for a mystery shop visit; although it will vary depending on the complexity of the task, a very basic task would be paid less.
+Depending on the task, you will generally earn around £15 to £20 for a mystery shop visit.
+However, the amount paid will vary depending on the complexity of the task; a very basic task would be paid less.

 Sell Your Stuff!